 The Marriott Bonvoy fifth-night-free perk — called “Stay for 5, Pay for 4” — is available to all members of the hotel loyalty program, and there are no blackout dates or use limitations.
 Because the benefit is so easy to redeem, the biggest limitation on Marriott’s award is room availability.
 You’ll need to find a standard room available at your preferred property for the entire length of your stay, and Marriott is notorious for having limited standard room availability at popular locations during peak times.

-A bit more restrictive than Marriott Bonvoy’s award, the Hilton Honors fifth-night-free benefit is exclusive to elite status members – that is, anyone with Silver, Gold or Diamond Elite status.
-Luckily, earning Hilton Honors Silver status is easy – in 2021, you can earn Silver status after accumulating two hotel stays, five hotel nights or 12,500 Hilton Honors base points in a calendar year.
-After 2021, attaining Silver status will require four stays, 10 nights or 25,000 base points in a calendar year.
+A bit more restrictive than Marriott Bonvoy’s award, the Hilton Honors fifth-night-free benefit is exclusive to elite status members — that is, anyone with Silver, Gold or Diamond Elite status.
+Luckily, earning Hilton Honors Silver status is easy.
+You can earn Silver status after accumulating three hotel stays, seven hotel nights or 17,500 Hilton Honors base points in a calendar year.
 You can also earn elite status automatically with any one of Hilton’s co-branded credit cards, including the no-annual-fee Hilton Honors American Express Card.

 Unfortunately, you can’t stack other Hilton Honors promotions with a fifth-night-free award, so you’ll always have to pay for at least four nights with points to earn the benefit.